-Almost one in two Catalans is now prepared to break away from Spain.
-But rather than try to understand why, there are critics who would rather continue to belittle the separatist movement.
+Almost one in two Catalans are now prepared to break away from Spain.
+But rather than try to understand why, critics continue to belittle the separatist movement.

-He misleadingly claims that Catalonia already has more autonomy than either Germany’s Bavaria or California in the United States.
+He misleadingly claims that Catalonia is already more autonomous than either Germany’s Bavaria or California in the United States.
 That is not only false; the comparison is fundamentally flawed.

-Bavaria and California are federal states with a measure of sovereignty.
-Catalonia, by contrast, is an autonomous community of Spain — with powers comparable to the Basque Country and Galicia — that must try to get more powers from Madrid rather than give to or share powers with a federal government.
+Bavaria and California are federal states.
+Catalonia is an autonomous community of Spain, like the Basque Country and Galicia, that must try to negotiate more powers from Madrid as opposed to giving powers to it.

-There are some differences between Spain’s autonomous regions.
+There are differences between the Spanish regions.
 The Basques, for example, control their own energy policy.
 Catalonia’s is shared with the central government.
 The latter does have exclusive control over cultural policies, such as language promotion, which the Basque Country does not.
 But the Basques get to keep more of the revenue they raise than the Catalans.